fkie-cad/FACT_core/README.md

 ```sh
 $ ./install.py
 ```
 :beer: **Get a drink...
-Installation of the dependencies might take some time** :tea:
+Installation of the dependencies might take some time...** :tea:

 For more advanced setups have a look at the help function of the installer: